animate1978/MB-Lab/docs/installation.rst

 **IMPORTANT**

-Because of how Github packages releases, this WILL affect how you install MB-Lab if downloading from the release page ONLY!
+The installation of MB-Lab remains one of the most common issues for users, unfortanatly the way Github packages releases, this WILL affect how you install MB-Lab if downloading from the Github release page ONLY!

+When downloading a release the ZIP file contains a folder that has the version number in the folder name, this will cause Blender to assume that the addon directory name is a file extension and gets confused.

+This is one reason the Auto-Updater was added, so users only have to install once and then just update from within Blender without having to go through the installation process each time MB-Lab updated.

 If you download a clone where Github renames it **MB-Lab-master**, you will not have issues.